-To: [Insert name of co-op]
+10: [insert name of co-op]

 From Co-signer(s): [Include address, phone, e-mail, if available]

 Applicant:

-Applicant is: the applicant to obtain housing at the Co-op.
+I wish to assist a Applicant is: the applicant to obtain housing at the Co-op.
 My relationship to the

-[Insert relationship, such as
+[Insert relationship, such e as

-"The Applicant is my son " or
+"The Applicant is my son

-"The Applicant is my frien nd.'']
+"The Applicant is my fried nd."]